Shows about the ANIMALS on our Planet

 Starlings' Surprising Speech.
 Dr. Timothy Gentner, Assistant Professor, Psychology Department / University of California San Diego.
 Dr. Gentner has been studying the ability of the European Starling, one of the world's most accomplished singers and mimics, to understand and create complex patterns of song that indicate the capacity to utilize recursion.
 What's it mean?

-They've got a lot to say, and they know what they're talking about.
+They've got a lot to say, and they know what they're talking about

 Dr. Bruce Freedman: Menhaden What kind of world is it that permits a family-owned business to drive a legacy fish species out of existence?
 It's the story of the Menhaden.